Nine-volt battery: History

-The PP3 (physically identical to 6LR61 or 1604A) appeared when portable transistor radios became common, and was referred to as a transistor battery or transistor-radio battery.
+The PP3 (physically identical to 6LR61 and 1604A) appeared when portable transistor radios became common, and was referred to as a transistor battery or transistor-radio battery.

 PP3 connectors

 The PP3 battery has both terminals in a snap connector on one end.
 The smaller circular (male) terminal is positive, and the larger hexagonal or octagonal (female) terminal is the negative contact.
-The connectors on the battery are the same as on the load device; the smaller one connects to the larger one and vice versa.
-The same snap-style connector is used on other battery types in the Power Pack (PP) series.
+The connectors on the battery are the same as on the load device; the smaller one connects to the larger one.
+The same snap-style connector is used on other battery types in the PP series.
 Battery polarization is normally obvious, since mechanical connection is usually only possible in one configuration.

 A problem with this type of connector is that two loose batteries with terminals exposed can touch and short circuit, discharging them, and generating heat and possibly a fire.
 Keeping nine-volt batteries in their packaging until use helps to avoid accidental discharge.